 Did you know that getting just one sunburn every two years triples your risk of melanoma skin cancer?
 UV rays from the sun can mutate the DNA in your skin; the combined effect of multiple sunburns over your life greatly increases the risk of skin cancer.
-Make sure to protect your largest organ with shade, proper clothing, and natural sunscreens without excessive chemicals.
+For this reason, make sure to protect your largest organ with shade, proper clothing, and natural sunscreens without excessive chemicals.
 (If you do end up getting a sunburn by accident, here are a few natural remedies to help heal your skin.)

-If you do get sunburnt, you need to pay even more attention to your skin.
+If you burn easily, you need to pay even more attention to your skin.
 Help reduce the irritation and speed up the healing process with aloe vera sunburn lotion.
 Burt’s Bees After Sun Smoother includes natural aloe vera and linden extract to calm your skin and help replenish its natural moisture.
 Make sure not to pick at the peeling skin because it may cause uneven pigmentation.
-Let your skin heal naturally with the help of natural products.
+Rather, just let your skin heal naturally with the help of natural products.

 Also, don’t skip out on your fruits and veggies, as they are a great source of essential vitamins.
 Many places you visit will have farmer’s markets where you can purchase fresh fruits and talk to the locals.
 Experimenting with new food can also include trying local fruits and vegetables!

-It is easy to get dehydrated in the summer, when your body loses more liquid from perspiration than normal.
+It is easy to get dehydrated in the summer since your body loses more liquid from perspiration than normal.
 You should be drinking 8-12 cups of water per day and even more on warm days where you are moving and in the sun.
-It’s hard to stay hydrated on vacation, as you may not have easy access to clean water.
-There are numerous benefits with staying hydrated with alkaline water (water with a pH above 9) and it’s even easier with this convenient hydration bundle.
+I know it's hard to stay hydrated on vacation, especially if you don't have easy access to clean water.
+Thankfully, there are numerous benefits with staying hydrated with alkaline water (water with a pH above 9) and it’s even easier with this convenient hydration bundle.

-Maybe you're not a huge fan of plain old water.
-There are several fruits and vegetables that can help with hydration as well.
+So what if you're not a huge fan of plain old water?
+Well, there are several fruits and vegetables that can help with hydration as well.
 About 20% of our body’s daily water intake comes from food, including water-rich celery, cucumbers, and strawberries.
-My personal favorite is watermelon, which is 92% water.
+My personal favourite is watermelon, which is 92% water.
 Watermelon has the antioxidant lycopene, which is a good source of vitamins A and C, as well as potassium, vitamin B6 and thiamin.

 A successful trip takes copious amounts of planning and preparation, including making sure that your body is well-prepared.
 You want to be ready to have fun when arriving at your travel destination, so you need to ready your body for the journey ahead.
-The worst feeling is when you are stuck in the bathroom with traveler’s diarrhea instead of enjoying your days off.
-Make sure to keep a good balance of healthy bacteria to prevent traveler’s diarrhea.
+The worst feeling is when you are stuck in the bathroom with traveller’s diarrhea instead of enjoying your days off.
+So, make sure to keep a good balance of healthy bacteria to prevent traveller’s diarrhea.

 Nutritional supplements can also support your body with more energy, which allows you to do more in the summer months.
 B-complex vitamins help calm the nervous system and help your body deal with the stress of travel.
-After travelling long distances, the struggle of your circadian system in your body to adjust to the time change disrupts your sleep cycle, resulting in the common feeling of jet lag.
+Additionally, after travelling long distances, the struggle of your circadian system in your body might disrupt your normal sleep cycle, resulting in the common feeling of jet lag.
 Melatonin helps the body fall into a longer and deeper sleep, which helps with resetting your sleep cycle and overcoming jet lag.